Best Law Student Cover Letter Samples (Email Examples)

 Recycling the cover letter

-Don’t reuse one law student’s cover letter for different jobs.
-Instead, always craft a new cover letter for each application.
-It may be time-consuming but worth it.
-Employers want original cover letters tailored for the specific job and organization.
+Don’t reuse it for different jobs.
+Instead, always craft a new document for each application.
+It may be time-consuming but it is worth it.
+Employers want original letters tailored for the specific job and organization.

 Don’t overuse adverbs